palant/pfp-website/content/privacy-policy/_index.md

 This website does not collect or process any personal data in the sense of the General Data Protection Regulation.
 While it unavoidably receives IP addresses of website visitors, these addresses are always anonymized before being stored.
 Data entered into the PfP online demo remains on your computer and is never sent to this website.

-## Browser extensions

-### PfP: Pain-free Passwords
+### PfP: Pain-free Passwords browser extension

 All data managed by PfP: Pain-free Passwords stays on your computer.

-It will only be uploaded to a third party (safely encrypted) if you set up sync yourself.
+The legacy extension (PfP: Pain-free Passwords 2.x) will upload data to a third party (safely encrypted) if you set up sync yourself.
 In that case, the privacy policy of your storage provider (such as Dropbox or Google Drive) applies.

-### Google search link fix

-Google search link fix does not collect or transmit any data.
+This functionality is no longer present starting with PfP: Pain-free Passwords 3.0.